 As always, the accompanying README file contains full installation & upgrade instructions.
 Note that the packages are available in several subdirectories below “kde”, instead of directly in “kde”.
 This makes it easier for me to do partial updates of packages.
 The subdirectories are “kde4″, “kde4-extragear”, “frameworks” “plasma”, “plasma-extra” and “applications”.

-Upgrading to this KDE 5 is not difficult this time, especially if you already are running KDE 5_15.04 or later.
-You will have to remove old KDE packages manually.
-If you do not have KDE installed at all, you will have to install some of Slackware’s own KDE 4 packages manually.
+Upgrading to this KDE 5 is not difficult, especially if you already are running KDE 5_15.07.
+You will have to remove old KDE 4 packages manually.
+If you do not have KDE 4 installed at all, you will have to install some of Slackware’s own KDE 4 packages manually.

-If you are using slackpkg+, have already moved to KDE 5_15.01 or newer and are adventurous, you can try upgrading using the following set of commands.
-This should work but feel free to send me improved instructions if needed (assuming in this example that you tagged my KDE 5 repository with the name “ktown_testing” in the configuration file “/etc/slackpkg/slackpkgplus.conf”):
+If you are using slackpkg+, have already moved to KDE 5_15.07 and are adventurous, you can try upgrading using the following set of commands.
+This should work but feel free to send me improved instructions if needed (assuming in this example that you tagged my KDE 5 repository with the name “ktown_testing” in the configuration file “/etc/slackpkg/slackpkgplus.conf“):

 # slackpkg update